cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

 You will need permission to push to the CMCL package repository to be able to build the stack-manager project

-1. Follow the instuctions in step 1. of [Debugging the Stack Manager in VSCode](#debugging-the-stack-manager-in-vscode)
+1. Follow the instructions in step 1. of [Debugging the Stack Manager in VSCode](#debugging-the-stack-manager-in-vscode)

 2. Create two files called `repo_username.txt` and `repo_password.txt` in the `stack-manager/docker/credentials` directory.
 Populate the files with your GitHub username and access token (with scope to write packages), respectively.